THE REVEALING OF THE SONS OF GOD

 The “river” is the eternal Life of God, the Holy Spirit.
 The “trees” on this side and that are the saints who have become the throne of God.
 The “leaf” and the “fruit” are the Virtue of the Lord Jesus that has been imparted to the members of His Body as they have eaten His flesh and drunk His blood, and through them is now available to the nations of saved people.

 The waters always issue from the “sanctuary,” that is from the holy throne of the Lord God.
 Therefore the “water” flowing from the saints is always fresh, always full of life and power.

 God loves the nations of the earth.
 If they will receive Him they can be sustained and healed by His eternal Life.
 The purpose of the Church is to be the Presence of God among the saved nations of the earth—to be Emmanuel, God with us.

 The Sons of God as Members of the Anointed One

 To the Apostle Paul was given a revelation that may not have been as clear to the other Apostles.
 The revelation is that Christ will be formed in the saints so they are members of His very Body.

 I Corinthians 12:12,27.

-For as the body is one, and hath many members, and all the members of that one body, being many, are one body: so also is Christ.
+For as the [human] body is one and has many members, but all the members of that one body, being many, are one body, so also is Christ.
 (I Corinthians 12:12)

-Now ye are the body of Christ, and members in particular.
+Now you are the body of Christ, and members individually.
 (I Corinthians 12:27)